8bitgentleman/roam-depot-table-export/README.md

-Adds a button on hover to export a Roam table or Attribute table to CSV
+Adds a button on hover to export a Roam table, Attribute table, or `:q` table to CSV

 ## Example